 The floating way is highly recommended for over a subfloor that cannot be levelled for some reason, also over underfloor heating, or when you want to have insulation installed before the fitting of the floorboards.
 As you can probably guess, the flexibility of fitting methods makes engineered planks the best option and solution to each situation and no matter the specifics of the indoor environment, because of that you can have an engineered wood flooring installed even in rooms, where indoor humidity and regular temperature changes are otherwise an issue – in bathrooms, kitchens, basements, conservatories.

 Kahrs’ Engineered Wood Flooring

-Their patented engineered wood floor systems are 75% more stable than all other solid wood options on the market, resisting to warping, buckling and cracking that are a result of humidity and temperature changes.
+Their patented engineered wood floor systems are 75% more stable than all other solid wood options on the market, resisting warping, buckling and cracking that is a result of humidity and temperature changes.
 In fact, Kahrs wood flooring can tolerate even the most dramatic climate changes.
-The raw lumber materials used are more effectively for the creation of a solvent-free, eco-friendly and diverse range of products.
+The raw lumber materials used are more effective for the creation of a solvent-free, eco-friendly and diverse range of products.

 Kahrs Engineered Flooring Installation Process

 When it comes to engineered wood floor fitting systems and methods, the Kahrs brand is also an innovative and revolutionary one.
 The brand is one of the first to introduce the tongue & groove and lock system installation options for engineered floors.
 As we have already mentioned above, one of the best advantages of engineered wood is the flexibility of fitting they offer even under some specific circumstances that do not allow the installation of any other type of wood flooring.

 Tongue & groove and the click-lock floor laying methods are really helpful for ensuring a solid and sturdy flooring construction in places, where humidity and temperature changes are an issue, as well as for over underfloor heating, unlevelled and damp subfloors, insulation, or simply when you do not want to glue or nail down the boards.